mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step5.md

 *The `--dry-run` flag allows you preview the object without creating it.

-Let's erify whether the manifest has been created:
+Let's verify whether the manifest file has been created:

 `cat ~/ns-backend.yaml`{{execute}}